CAM: A Causality-based Analysis Framework for Multi-Agent Code Generation Systems: Empirical Analysis

-To comprehensively analyze importance patterns, we compute the standard deviation~\cite{strobl2008conditional} (STD) of FR distributions to measure the uniformity of feature importance.
-As illustrated in Table~\ref{tab:std_uniformity}, we observe that challenging datasets like CodeContest (average pass@1 10.2\%) exhibit relatively uniform FR distributions across all LLMs (STD ranging from 0.1137 to 0.1773), indicating that multiple features become comparably critical.
+To comprehensively analyze importance patterns, we compute the standard deviation~\cite{strobl2008conditional} (STD) of FR distributions. {Since FR results are normalized by dataset size, STD facilitates comparison of the uniformity of FR across different settings.} As illustrated in Table~\ref{tab:std_uniformity}, we observe that challenging datasets like CodeContest (average pass@1 10.2\%) exhibit relatively uniform FR distributions across all LLMs (STD ranging from 0.1137 to 0.1773), indicating that multiple features become comparably critical.
 In contrast, simpler datasets like HumanEval and MBPP (average pass@1 $\geq 60\%$) display higher STD, indicating distributions with dominant high-importance features.
 This contrast may stem from differences in how MACGS processes problems of varying complexity.
 For simpler problems, MACGS relies on a small subset of critical features to derive solutions, resulting in substantially greater importance.
 Conversely, complex problems necessitate the synthesis of information across multiple features.
 Consequently, less important features provide substantial information that contributes to coding process, yielding more uniform distributions.
 These findings suggest that optimal resource allocation strategies should adapt to target problem difficulty.
 When deploying MACGS for simple tasks (e.g., basic algorithm design), users can concentrate optimization efforts on top-ranked features.
 For complex tasks (e.g., competitive programming), a more balanced approach that maintains quality across all feature categories becomes necessary.